-- 2. Select the appropriate electrode, which should be approximately the same thickness as the piece to be welded, for single pass welding. - 3.
-Select the appropriate welding current by turning the handwheel (H) and observing the setting on the scale (J), on top of the machine.
+5. Select the appropriate electrode, which should be approximately the same thickness as the piece to be welded, for single pass welding.

 NOTE: With practice you will get a feel for the best current settings for different welding rod thicknesses.